-In response to an escalating housing challenge, the Ville de Montréal has introduced a new tool designed to improve the supply of social, affordable and family housing in the city: the By-law for a diverse metropolis.
+In response to an escalating housing challenge, the city has introduced a new tool designed to improve the supply of social, affordable and family housing in the city: the by-law for a diverse metropolis.

-Create a structuring effect on the residential market by boosting its vitality and sustainability.
+Create a growth-generating effect on the residential market by boosting its vitality and sustainability

-The By-law introduces a new obligation for all housing projects of 450 m² or more (equivalent to about five units).
-To obtain a construction permit, builders must sign an agreement with the city to improve the supply of social, affordable and family housing.
+The by-law introduces a new requirement for all housing projects of 450 m² or more (equivalent to about five units).
+To get a construction permit, builders must sign an agreement with the city to improve the supply of social, affordable and family

-This is not the first measure that the Ville de Montréal has put in place to manage housing development.
-In fact, the new by-law replaces the Strategy for the inclusion of affordable housing in new residential projects, which the city adopted in 2005.
+This is not the first measure that the city has put in place to manage housing development.
+In fact, the new by-law replaces the strategy for the inclusion of affordable housing in new residential projects, which the city

 Preserving the vitality of the real-estate market

 The city has endeavored to make this bylaw a viable, predictable tool for the industry, adapted to the realities of the Montréal real estate market.
 It conducted rigorous analyses, including an economic impact study.
 Several

 experts and private and social developers were also consulted.

 The analyses conducted by the city and its consultants indicate that, overall, the by-law will have a reasonable impact on the market.
 The average increase in sale price of 2% will be enough to offset the effects of the by-law.
 This price rise will range from

 0 to 4% depending on the area.
 In some cases, the impact will even be positive.